bananers/tapeworm-bot/README.md

-tapeworm is a telegram bot that sits in a chat group silently gobbling up interesting information on the chat group.
-This application runs on AppEngine.
+tapeworm is a telegram bot that sits in a chat group silently gobbling up interesting information on the chat group built with AppEngine and DataStore.

 # Requirements

-Before you can start, you will need to create a sandbox constraining the version to python 3.7 since this runs on AppEngine.
+Before you can start, you will need to create a sandbox constraining the version to python 3.7.
 Shown below is an example of creating an environment constrained to Python 3.7.

 `conda create -n environment-name python=3.7`

-# Dependencies

 This project uses a requirement.txt to store dependencies since AppEngine doesn't support the new Pipfile format.
 Shown below is the command you can use.

-`pip install -r requirements/requirements-dev.txt`
+1. `pip install -r requirements/requirements-dev.txt`
+2. Install Google Cloud SDK [here](https://cloud.google.com/sdk/)
+3. You can skip the other steps that initialize a gcloud project

 # Emulators